Eleazer Burbank

-Eleazer Burbank (between January and April 1793 – March 30, 1867) was a 19th-century American physician and legislator in the State of Maine.
+Eleazer Burbank (between January and April 1793 – March 30, 1867) was a 19th-century American Medical doctor and legislator in the State of Maine.

 Early life and education

 Burbank was born in early 1793 in Scarborough, Maine (then part of Massachusetts), to Samuel Baird Burbank and Esther Boothby, one of their many children.
 They were married on August 7, 1791, at the Second Congregational Church in Scarborough.

 He studied as an undergraduate at Dartmouth College, in Hanover, New Hampshire, and walked the 100 miles for his first day there.

 After obtaining an M.D. at Harvard College, he returned to Poland, Maine, to set up practice in 1816.